pitastrudl/wekanwiki/GDPR.md

 ### Software

 Keep multiple encrypted offline backups, preferably on write-only media.
 Otherwise some ransomware will just encrypt all my files and demand that I give money, bitcoins, etc to get my files back.
-Malware exists for all platforms, including Mac and Linux.
+Malware exists for all platforms, including Linux.

+I need to have source code for every software I use, and tested working way to compile it from source.

+I need to test and have working way to [recover from compromise](https://www.qubes-os.org/news/2017/04/26/qubes-compromise-recovery/).